Free Range Eggs

 The Maremmas are always looking for intruders.

 Each of our flocks has at least one dog on duty 24 hours a day, watching for any intruder.
-Some of them have two dogs because we have found that they work better in pairs - or even as a pack.
+Some of the flocks have two dogs because we have found that they work better in pairs - or even as a pack.

 Occasionally a Wedge Tailed Eagle may swoop in and take a chook - but if the Maremma sees it coming, the warning bark sends the chickens under cover.